mta-ai/WeeklyReadings/README.md

 # Readings
-Recommended weekly readings for the Mount Allison Artificial Intelligence Society can be found within a WeeklyReadings(Semester)(year) directory.
+Recommended weekly readings for the Mount Allison Artificial Intelligence Society can be found within a WeeklyReadings(Semester)(Year) directory.